Neptunians/ractf-2021-writeup/README.md

 But... how the ordering can help us?

-In fact, for exfiltration purposes, small pieces of information like this may be enough to extract a lot of information.
+In fact, for exfiltration purposes, small pieces of information like this may be enough to extract a lot of data.
 I'll explain, but let's understand the ordering effect first.

 First of all: we know the flag format is **ractf{something}**.
 This helps us on proving our point.

 If we send a secret "**q**", it must appear before the flag in an ordered query.
 If we send a secret "**s**", it must appear after the flag!

 It's just theory.
 Let's test it.

 To avoid it bringing a lot of garbage from other players, better having a feature to filter only interesting IDs.
 Also, we are only interested in the IDs.